Lexington High School (Massachusetts)

-Lexington High School (LHS) is a public high school located in Lexington, Massachusetts, serving students in ninth through twelfth grade.
+Lexington High School (LHS) is a public high school located in Lexington, Massachusetts, United States, serving students in ninth through twelfth grade.
 It is one of two high schools in Lexington, and is part of the Lexington Public Schools system.
 Its sports teams compete in division 1 of Massachusetts Interscholastic Athletic Association (MIAA)'s 4th district.

 Campus

+LHS main building and Quad in summer 2020.

 Lexington High School originally occupied this building from 1854 to 1902.

 Existing

 Lexington High School's campus consists of a central quadrangle (Quad), four main academic buildings (Arts & Humanities, World Language, Mathematics, Science), a field house, and a pair of modular classrooms (mods).
 The Quad is bounded by the Arts & Humanities building (on two sides), the Science building, and a covered walkway between the Science building and the World Language building.

 Future Plans

 Lexington High School's buildings suffer from a lack of space, an aging construction, and congestion.
 100% of the science classrooms and 30% of general education classrooms do not meet the Massachusetts School Building Authority (MSBA) standards for recommended square footage, and the school received a "Does Not Meet Standard" on the New England Association of Schools and Colleges (NEASC) review of its campus in 2008 and 2020.

 The preferred solution is construction of a new school, starting in late 2026 and with completion planned for the 2029–2030 academic year.
-Dore+Whittier have been selected as the Owner's Project Manager, and SMMA as the architect.
+Dore+Whittier have been selected as the Owner's Project Manager, and SMMA as the Designer.